Product formulas for conjugated motivic milnor basis: Background

 \section{Background}

-We work over a field $k$ and work $2$-primarily\footnote{As mentioned in \cite{Kyl}, the results also work for an essentially smooth scheme over a field, or more generally a base scheme with no points of residue characteristic two.}.
+We work in the motivic homotopy category over a field $k$, with $\mathbb F_2$ coefficients throughout.\footnote{As mentioned in \cite{Kyl}, the results also work for an essentially smooth scheme over a field, or more generally a base scheme with no points of residue characteristic two.}

-We record some results of the motivic dual Steenrod algebra; these results can be found in \cite{Voev, Voe11, Riou, HKO, Voe03}.
+We recall some results of the motivic dual Steenrod algebra; these results can be found in \cite{Voev, Voe11, Riou, HKO, Voe03}.